-These Cracker Barrel Fried Apples taste just like the restaurant version, but are so simple to make at home.
-If you love apple pie, you will love these easy fried apples.
+These Copycat Cracker Barrel Fried Apples taste just like the restaurant version, but are so simple to make at home.
+If you love apple pie, you will love these easy fried apples..

-My favorite side dishes are the ones that are fast, easy, and often ones that can double as a side dish and as dessert.
+My favorite side dishes are the ones that are fast, easy, and often ones that can double as a side dish and as a dessert recipe.

-This fried apples recipe is one of those magical side dishes.
+This fried apples recipe is one of those magical side dishes that’s also a classic southern side dish that your taste buds will rejoice.

 If you’ve never had them or never even heard of them, it might be a location thing.
 Some people call them southern fried apples.